phillio/portfolio/README.md

 [**Phil's Portfolio**](https://philma.surge.sh)

-I have built a game based on HTML/DOM manipulation, a React-based making API calls to show current NFL team rosters, and two full stack apps using React and Express/Node as well as React and Rails!
+I have built multiple apps, including: a game based on HTML/DOM manipulation, a React-based making API calls to show current NFL team rosters, and two full stack apps using React and Express/Node as well as React and Rails!

 ### Screenshot: